mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 attacks against him.

 Tactics and Leadership
-These two skills can affect a character’s Initiative.
+These two skills can affect a character's Initiative.

 The Tactics skill can be used to give an Initiative bonus to a whole unit at the start of combat.
 The unit commander may make a Tactics check, and everyone in the unit may increase their Initiative by the Effect of the check.

-The Leadership skill can be used to increase another character’s Initiative.
-The character with Leadership makes a Leadership check, and the target character’s Initiative is increased by the Effect of the check.
+The Leadership skill can be used to increase another character's Initiative.
+The character with Leadership makes a Leadership check, and the target character's Initiative is increased by the Effect of the check.
 Making a Leadership skill check is a signifi cant action.

 GettingPersonal
-Characters in Personal range of one another tend to get in each others’ way:
+Characters in Personal range of one another tend to get in each others' way:

 - A character may move into Personal range as part of a normal movement action but must stop there.
 They can